 - The decision as to which technique to use and which to not use is reflected in a decision flowchart where yes/no decision points are shown as diamonds and action steps are boxes (see graphic below)

-For those who are familiar with the content relevant to a particular task, the text associated with that task can be bypassed.
-For those unfamiliar, or simply a bit rusty, content associated with each task is available at the click of the mouse by clicking on the box representing a specific decision node.
+For those who are familiar with the content relevant to a particular step, the text associated with that step can be bypassed.
+For those unfamiliar, or simply a bit rusty, content associated with each step is available at the click of the mouse by clicking on the box representing a specific decision node.
 Text associated with a specific step/task is activated by simply left clicking with the mouse on the action box or decision diamond associated with that task.

-To return to the process diagram screen, simply click the word “back” at the bottom left portion of the relevant text page.
+To return to the step by step screen, simply click the word “back” at the bottom left portion of the relevant page.

-Because no one set of templates or spreadsheets can begin to capture all of the elements that relate to the virtually infinite number of unique variations and possibilities that a case specific analysis could trigger, all worksheets in this Tool are intended as starting points around which a life cycle cost analysis can be crafted.
+Because no one risk workbook can begin to capture all of the elements that relate to the virtually infinite number of unique variations and possibilities that a case specific analysis could trigger, all worksheets included in the workbook are intended as starting points around which an analysis can be crafted.
 The worksheets in the workbook are not protected so that users may copy and modify as desired.
-It is rather unlikely that a thorough and carefully considered hierarchy design for a given “real-world” application will take the exact form of the core documents contained in the workbook without modification of at least the “Risk Mitigation Factor” column found in the “BRE Worksheet”.
+It is rather unlikely that a thorough and carefully considered analysis for a given “real-world” project will take the exact form of the core worksheet contained in the workbook without modification of at least the “Risk Mitigation Factor” column found in the “BRE Worksheet”.

-The templates and workbook or separate worksheets may be copied out of the tool and applied as relevant on its/their own merits.
+The workbook or the separate worksheets may be copied out of the tool and applied as relevant on its/their own merits.

-As further assistance to the practitioner, two worked examples are available for review by clicking “Worked Examples” on the navigation bar.
+As further assistance to the practitioner, two worked examples are available for review in the “Worked Examples” portion of the navigation bar.